 Table of Contents

 The lion is one of the most popular animals used for tattoo designs, valued for their versatility and rich symbolism.
 They’re also gender neutral and are popular by both men and women.
-In this article, we’ll be taking a look at the symbolism of lion tattoos, their designs and what they mean in different cultures.
+In this article, we’ll be taking a look at the symbolism and meaning of lion tattoos, their designs and what they represent in different cultures.

 What Do Lion Tattoos Mean?